 If accepted for filing, the document is file stamped, and the conformed copies are stamped and returned to the filer by mail.
 Information about the document is entered into the case management system, and information about the fee paid is posted to the fee accounting system.

 If accepted, the system electronically file stamps the document, updates the case management system and document management system, posts fees to the fee accounting system, and sends conformed copies to the filer through their EFSP.

-If a paper file is the court's official record , staff must find the case file, pull the case file, insert the new document, and return the case file to the proper place in the filing system.
+If a paper file is the court's official record, staff must find the case file, pull the case file, insert the new document, and return the case file to the proper place in the filing system.

 If the court has decided to use electronic records, instead of, or in addition to, maintaining a paper file, the document is scanned, stored in the document management system, and linked to the case management system.

+If the filing is rejected, the reason for rejection is typed in a message by court staff which is sent to the filer immediately through their EFSP.

 If the filing is rejected, notation is made of the defect, and documents are returned to the filer by mail.

-If the filing is rejected, the reason for rejection is typed in a message by court staff which is sent to the filer immediately through their EFSP. b) If the document is offered for filing at the filing counter, counter staff reviews the documents and filing fee.
+b) If the document is offered for filing at the filing counter, counter staff reviews the documents and filing fee.

 If accepted, the document is file stamped, and conformed copies are given to the person at the window.

 Depending on the business practices of the court, either the counter staff or 'back office staff' enter information about the document into the case management system and fees are posted to the fee accounting system.
 If a paper file is the court's official record, staff must find the case file, pull the case file, insert the new document, and return the case file to the proper place in the filing system.
 If the court has decided to use electronic records, instead of, or in addition to, maintaining a paper file, the document is scanned, stored in the document management system, and linked to the case management system.
-If the filing is rejected, notation is made of defect, and Confirmation of filing by the court Confirmed when conformed copies are received by attorney or litigant by return mail or handed to person at filing window for delivery to the litigant or attorney.
+If the filing is rejected, notation is made of defect, and documents are returned to the filer at the window.
+Confirmation of filing by the court Confirmed when conformed copies are received by attorney or litigant by return mail or handed to person at filing window for delivery to the litigant or attorney.
 As soon as document is accepted by the court, confirmation and conformed copies are sent electronically to the EFSP and the filer.